tasdikrahman/tasdikrahman.me/_posts/2019-04-04-self-hosting-highly-available-kubernetes-cluster-aws-google-cloud-azure.md

 cover_image: '/content/images/2019/04/k8s-image.png'
 ---

 [kubernetes](https://kubernetes.io/) has been around for some time now.
-At the time of writing this article, [v1.14.0](https://github.com/kubernetes/kubernetes/releases/tag/v1.14.0) being the latest release and with each new release they have a bunch of new features.
+At the time of writing this article, [v1.14.0](https://github.com/kubernetes/kubernetes/releases/tag/v1.14.0) is the latest release and with each new release, they have a bunch of new features.

 This post is about the initial setup for getting the kubernetes cluster up and running and assumes that you are already familiar with what kubernetes is and a rough idea on what the control plane components are and what do they do.
-I gave a talk on the same subject of self hosting kubernetes in [DevOpsDays India, 2018](https://devopsdaysindia.org/)
+I gave a talk on the same subject of self-hosting kubernetes in [DevOpsDays India, 2018](https://devopsdaysindia.org/)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3WgqFoo9eek" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>